spiffycoffee/fivetribes-ai/README.md

 Having experience some of that myself, I thought it would be fun to try to build an AI and see if it could do any better.

 # Description
-This AI currently uses a min-maxing algorithm with alphabeta pruning.
+This AI currently uses a minimax algorithm with alpha-beta pruning.
 (In the future I'm interested in testing alternative approaches such as Monte-Carlo tree search.)
 While Five Tribes can support up to a 4-player game, this AI only supports a 2-player game.
 This is because most AI approaches were only designed with 2-player games in mind